The Book Drop – Fostering Early Childhood Literacy

-Simply put, the goal is to improve and increase access to books for underserved children ages birth to five years old to foster literacy during the most critical years.
+Simply put, the goal is to improve and increase access to books for children ages birth to five years old to foster literacy during the most critical years.
 Early exposure to books is crucial in the development of vocabulary, self-expression, imagination, and comprehension – necessary tools for school preparedness and ongoing success.

 All children should enjoy the magic of reading, and the power of our community can make this happen TOGETHER.

-The official kick-off for the Book Drop initiative was at its inaugural fundraiser on September 26th, 2024.
-With the involvement of Jenna Bush Hager and 22 incredibly talented authors and luminaries, the Book Drop was able to raise over $60,000 in funding, directly going to supplying books to those in need.
-Read more about the launch event here.
+The official kick-off for the Book Drop initiative took place at its inaugural fundraiser on September 26, 2024.
+With the involvement of Jenna Bush Hager and 22 incredibly talented authors and luminaries, the Book Drop successfully raised over $60,000 in funding, which will directly support the supply of books to those in need.

 WHAT WE KNOW (the WHY)